System Identification under Noise and Attack Regimes: Agnostic and Composite Robustness: Introduction

-In this paper, we study a linear dynamical system subject to both noise and attacks.
-The noise is persistent, independent, and zero-mean, whereas the attacks are modeled by an adversary who leverages the full information history, including the current state at each time $t$.
-In particular, we consider \textit{networked systems} consisting of a node associated with each scalar state \citep{olfati2007consensus}.
-The adversary targets the subsystem corresponding to each node independently with a probability smaller than 0.5, which results in the overall system being subject to \textit{almost-persistent local attack}.
-Our goal is to detect such attacks and subsequently obtain an accurate system estimate by designing and analyzing a two-stage estimator.
-Our contribution is three-fold: \begin{enumerate} \item We first show that any convex one-stage estimators (\textit{e.g.}, least-squares or $\ell_1$-norm estimators) fail to identify the true system in the presence of both persistent noise and (possibly infrequent) adversarial attacks.
-In particular, if attack times at each node occur with positive probability and noise is symmetric, an adversary can always construct attacks that prevent convergence to the true system, regardless of how long the observed trajectory length grows. \item Motivated by the fact that one-stage estimators fail in the presence of both noise and attacks, we propose a two-stage estimator that first applies the $\ell_1$-norm estimator to filter potential attacks out and subsequently leverages the least-squares estimator for system identification.
-Since attacks occur in a node-wise manner, the procedure is applied independently across nodes, enabling node-level attack detection. \item We show that the estimation bound obtained from the two-stage estimator depends on the noise level and the number of misclassifications.
-In other words, the estimation performance improves when the separability between clean and corrupted data instances is high, \textit{i.e.}, attacks are sufficiently large compared to the noise scale to be reliably distinguished from clean data.
-Indeed, perfect separability provides a consistent estimate of the true system. \end{enumerate}
+\item Composite robustness refers to reliably recovering the system dynamics when both noise and attacks are concurrently injected into the system.
+In this case, we first show that any convex one-stage estimator such as the least-squares, the $\ell_1$-norm estimator, or the Huber estimator, by itself fails to identify the true system.
+In particular, an adversary can always construct attacks that prevent convergence to the true system when the noise distribution is symmetric, even as the trajectory length $T\to \infty$.
+Motivated by the failure of one-stage estimators in the presence of concurrent noise and attacks, we propose a \textit{two-stage estimation method} that first applies the $\ell_1$-norm estimator to detect and filter out potential attacks, and subsequently leverages the least-squares estimator to average out the residual noise.
+This filter-then-average concept aligns with trimmed-mean estimation for independent samples in robust statistics \cite{lugosi2021robust}.
+We study this notion under temporally correlated states, showing that the two-stage estimator yields an estimation error bounded by $\mathcal{O}(1/\sqrt{T})$ plus an additional term given by the product of the noise level and the number of false detections.
+In other words, the estimation performance improves when the separability between clean and corrupted data instances is high, i.e., attacks are sufficiently large compared to the noise scale to be reliably distinguished from clean data.
+Indeed, perfect separability provides a consistent estimate of the true system.

+\item We demonstrate that the Huber estimator used for agnostic robustness interpolates between the least-squares method and the $\ell_1$-norm estimator.
+This aggregation of mean- and median-based approaches effectively handles either purely noisy or purely attacked systems.
+In contrast, composite robustness requires a two-stage estimation using a sequence of median- and mean-based methods to tackle concurrently noisy and attacked systems.
+Fig.~\ref{fig:robustness} presents a diagram illustrating how these dual notions of robustness necessitate a corresponding duality in estimator design. \end{enumerate}